 The board has some good onboard features like 6x fan headers including the CPU fan header and AIO header, RGB as well as ARGB headers for RGB lighting and EZ Debug LEDs for knowing the possible causes of malfunctioning.
 The I/O of this board also features BIOS Flash button and as its name suggests, there is inbuilt wifi adapter in it which lets you connect wirelessly to your router for internet connectivity so you don’t have to buy a wifi card separately.

 Unfortunately, there aren’t onboard troubleshooting buttons on it despite its cost but it surely has RGB lighting that none of the above motherboards has.
 For $260, this one is a fine option for any mid-high-end Gaming PC.

 This one is the ultimate choice for any high-end Gaming PC because it is the first motherboard on the list to feature real heavy heatsinks that have a copper heat pipe for heat dissipation.
-As there are 12+2 power phases in total that are actually 6+2 power phases, it requires some serious cooling for strong overclocking.
+As there are 12+2 power phases in total, it requires some serious cooling for strong overclocking.
 By just putting a lot of chokes on the motherboard, you can’t expect it to overclock with cool temperatures.
 You will need a good heatsink which this motherboard has.